feliperivas2104/Smart-Financial-Parser/README.md

 # Smart Financial Parser
 Normalize messy financial transaction data and generate a spending summary via a simple CLI.

-This tool ingests intentionally chaotic financial data—including inconsistent dates, varied merchant naming conventions, and messy currency formats—and produces a clean, standardized dataset along with a report identifying top spending categories.
+This tool gets a chaotic financial data, which includes: inconsistent dates, different types of names for things purchased, and differing currency formats.
+It then produces anorganized dataset along with a report identifying top spending categories.

-This project is submitted as part of Option 2: **Smart Financial Parser** for the Palo Alto Networks Intern Engineer Challenge.
+This project is submitted as Option 2: **Smart Financial Parser**.

 ---